robinsones/Data-Day-Talk/data_day_script_accompanying.md

 ## See spec(...) for full column specifications.
 ```

 Great!

+## Initial examination

 Let's see what we can glean from the column names themselves.

 ```r